workivate/feature-keys/README.md

 - *Feature Override* - Feature Accesses and Feature Values can be overrode.
 Overrides are defined by parameters.

 ## Examples of usage
 There's a StarWars Feature Keys app defined purely for testing purposes.
-Head on there to see how Accesses, Values, and Overrides are defined. https://github.com/workivate/feature-keys/tree/master/tests/StarWars
+Head on there to see how Accesses, Values, Overrides, and config classes are defined. https://github.com/workivate/feature-keys/tree/master/tests/StarWars